InvalidLenni/Documentation/README.md

 3. All Docs content is located under `/pages/`
 4. All Meta and Header Content is located under `theme.config.js`

-**PLEASE LEAVE ALL CREDITS IN PLACE OR YOU MAY BE SUBJECT TO A TAKEDOWN**
+**PLEASE LEAVE ALL CREDITS IN PLACE OR YOU MAY BE SUBJECT TO A TAKEDOWN YOU ARE WELCOME TO ADD THAT IT HAS BEEN EDITIED BY WHOEVER BUT ALL RIGHTS ARE RESERVED**

 ---